lingui/js-lingui/docs/ref/macro.rst

 render
 ~~~~~~

-Custom component to render translation into.
+Render prop function used to render translation.
 This prop is directly passed to
 :component:`Trans` component from :doc:`@lingui/react <react>`.
 See
 `rendering of translations <react.html#rendering-translations>`_ for more info.